pweerd/photoalbum/getting_started.md

   Python is needed for running the AI networks in order to generate captions.
 - FFMpeg and Exiftool
   These tools are needed to convert video's into a supported format, extract frames from a video and modify metadata in a photo/video.
-- A desktop/startmenu folder "bitmanager" with links to the webserver, website, importer.
+- A desktop/startmenu folder "`bitmanager`" with links to the webserver, website and importer.

 The installer can host your website in IIS (only possible in Windows Pro versions) or via the builtin webserver.
 Choose IIS if you plan to